-On August 9-13, 2021, ESA archaeologists Micca Metz, Gary Geiger, Robert Mitchell, and Kate Norgon conducted an archaeological field survey of the Project Area.
-The survey consisted of both pedestrian (surface) and subsurface investigations.
-Weather conditions at the time of survey consisted of clear skies and warm temperatures.
-Prior to the survey, ESA requested a utility locate of the Project Area.
+ESA archaeologists conducted two phases of archaeological survey for the Project.
+Phase 1 was performed between August 9 and 13, 2021, by ESA archaeologists Micca Metz, Gary Geiger, Robert Mitchell, and Kate Norgon.
+Phase 2 was performed between March 30 and April 13, 2022, by ESA archaeologists Tom Ostrander, Chris Yamamoto, Emily Scott, Gary Geiger, Robert Mitchell, Jesse Van De Vanter, David Hanna, Samuel Larson, and Adam Frugé.
+Both survey efforts consisted of pedestrian (surface) and subsurface investigations.
+Weather conditions at the time of survey consisted of clear skies and warm temperatures, with intermittent precipitation.
+Prior to the Phase 1 and Phase 2 surveys, ESA requested a utility locate of the Project Area per RCW 19.122.